 1. Previous education

-- a British Honours degree, first or second class, in a computing subject with good programming and software design skills;
+- A British Honours degree, first or second class, in a relevant subject area, or equivalent level qualification.

 2. Proof of English level upon entry, which could be one of the following